gilcrest/diygoapi/README.md

         }
 ```

 The `Create` method of the `movie.Movie` struct is called using the context and database transaction from above as well as the Logger from the server.
 The error handling is important here, but it is discussed at length in the [errors section](#Errors).
-For more information on what's happening inside the `movie module` click [here](https://github.com/gilcrest/movie).
+For more information on what's happening inside the `movie module` check the Readme [here](https://github.com/gilcrest/movie).
 In summary though, the `movie module` has the "business logic" for the API - it is doing deeper input validations, exercising any business rules and creating/reading/updating/deleting the data in the database (as well as handling commit or rollback).

 ```go
         // Call the create method of the Movie object to validate and insert the data